Karthussssss/Youtube_to_Notion/README.md

 # YouTube to Notion Pipeline

-A modular Python application that takes a YouTube link, extracts content via transcripts, generates a well-structured markdown-formatted summary using GPT-4o-mini, and adds it to a Notion database.
+A modular Python application that takes a YouTube link, extracts content via transcripts, generates a well-structured markdown-formatted summary using OpenAI models, and adds it to a Notion database.

 ## Features

 - Extracts YouTube video transcripts using available captions
 - Fetches accurate video metadata (title, author, duration, etc.) directly from YouTube
-- Uses OpenAI GPT-4o-mini for smart, well-formatted content summarization
+- Supports multiple OpenAI models for summarization:
+  - GPT-4o and GPT-4o-mini
+  - O1 and O3-mini
 - Generates consistent, structured summaries using a template with Overview, Key Insights, Detailed Information, and Summary sections
 - Properly formats markdown including bold text and headings that display beautifully in Notion
 - Integrates with Notion to store video summaries and metadata in a database